videor/AutoPilotConditionalAccess/conditional-access-api-samples/05-manage/03-contingency/readme.md

 When you're done, you will be able to automate management of contingency policies.

-1. Ensure you have contingency policies configured for a given distruption and relevant operational policies are tagged for same disruption.
+1. Ensure you have contingency policies configured for a given disruption and relevant operational policies are tagged for same disruption.
 Below example shows contingency policies configured for MFA Disruption.

    ![Contingency](./media/contingency-step1.png)